qutip/qutip/doc/guide/heom/bosonic.rst

 The :class:`~qutip.nonmarkov.heom.HEOMSolver` supports having a system interact with multiple environments.
-All that is needed is to supply a list of baths instead of a singe bath.
+All that is needed is to supply a list of baths instead of a single bath.

 In the example below we calculate the evolution of a small system where each energy eigenstate of the system interacts with a separate bath.
 Such